syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the loading / busy indicator in the SfPdfViewer.
+            Color of the document loading and page loading busy indicator in the SfPdfViewer.
             <br/>
             <br/>
         </td>